-So, when I started looking at credit cards, I focused on one that would do far more than just let me make charges.
-It had to be advantageous in many circumstances, especially for rewards and travel.
-Therefore, the Capital One Venture Rewards Credit Card was at the top of my list.
-I’ve been a cardholder now for seven years.
-Here’s why I’m keeping it active and at the ready:
+So, when I started looking at rewards credit cards, I focused on one that would do far more than just let me make charges.
+It had to be advantageous to my circumstances, especially for rewards and travel.
+Therefore, the Capital One Venture Rewards Credit Card was at the top of my list—and I’ve been a cardholder for seven years now.
+Here’s a look at the Capital One Venture’s benefits and why I’m keeping the card active and at the ready.

 Fun to watch the miles rack up

 I like being able to see exactly how many miles I earn for each charge.
-I just log in to the website and go into the “earn activity” section of my account.
+I just log in to the website and navigate to the “earn activity” section of my account.

 With regular activity, the miles add up quickly.
-Like almost everyone, I was homebound for most of 2020 and the early part of this year.
-I just reviewed my miles balance and nearly 50,000 are sitting in my account.
-That’s roughly a $500 round trip ticket to anywhere in the world.
+Like almost everyone, I was homebound for most of 2020 and the early part of 2021.
+I just reviewed my miles balance, and nearly 50,000 miles are sitting in my account.
+That’s roughly a $500 round-trip ticket to anywhere in the world.
 With so many travel rewards, I just have to decide where to go!

-The Venture Rewards Card gives me the ability to use my miles to freely roam.
+The Capital One Venture gives me the ability to use my miles to roam freely.
 Since it’s not affiliated with a specific airline, I can book with whatever airline offers the best flight.

-It pairs well with my Chase *United℠ Explorer Card, which I use for all of that airline’s purchases.
-Though United is great, sometimes the best flights and fares are on an airline that I may only fly with once or twice.
-I recently used my Venture Rewards for a trip to Thailand on Singapore Airlines, which (as much as I’d like it to be) is not a common event for me.
-This card ensures options.
+It pairs well with my Chase United℠ Explorer Card, which I use for all of my United Airlines-related purchases.
+Though United is great, sometimes the best flights and fares are on an airline that I may fly with only once or twice.
+I recently used my Capital One Venture for a trip to Thailand on Singapore Airlines, which (as much as I’d like it to be) is not a common event for me.
+This card gives me options.

 Travel benefits and protections

-When I’m abroad I’ll usually use my Venture Rewards Card not just for accommodations but activities, dining and shopping because it has no foreign transaction fees.
-These fees are frequently 3 percent of a charge, so a vacation where I might spend $4,000 can cost an extra $120.
+When I’m abroad, I’ll usually use my Capital One Venture not just for accommodations but activities, dining and shopping because doesn’t charge foreign transaction fees (unlike many travel cards).
+These fees are often 3 percent of a charge, so a vacation where I might spend $4,000 can cost an extra $120.

-I have an especially large credit limit on my Venture Rewards Card, and it saved my teenage daughter’s life.
-A couple of years ago I took her to the Dominican Republic.
-On a remote island in the middle of the trip she suddenly became very seriously ill.
-I rushed her to the local hospital but before they would admit her I had to give a $1,000 deposit.
+I have an especially large credit limit on my Capital One Venture card, and it saved my teenage daughter’s life.
+A couple of years ago, I took her to the Dominican Republic.
+She suddenly became very seriously ill on a remote island in the middle of the trip.
+I rushed her to the local hospital, but before they would admit her, I had to pay a $1,000 deposit.
 The final bill was well over $5,000.
-Even if I had that much available cash in my checking account, credit cards are the better tool to use since they’re embedded with consumer protection.
+Even if I had that much cash available in my checking account, credit cards are the better tool to use since they’re embedded with consumer protections.

-The Venture Rewards Card comes with Eno, Capital One’s fraud monitoring program.
-Being outside the U.S. and charging that much was nerve-racking but I knew my account was protected—allowing me to concentrate on the important task of helping my daughter recover.
+Further, this Capital One credit card comes with Eno, Capital One’s fraud monitoring program.
+Being outside the U.S. and charging that much was nerve-racking, but I knew my account was protected—allowing me to concentrate on the important task of helping my daughter recover.

-In the end, with a $95 annual fee (waived the first year), my Capital One Venture Rewards Card is a bargain.
+In the end, even with a $95 annual fee, my Capital One Venture Rewards Card is a bargain.
 I’m happy I have it!

 The information about the United℠ Explorer Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.